 - i.
 A geotechnical engineering report is required to assess any slope stability risks and impacts to downstream lands related to groundwater recharge. - ii.
-Wet detention ponds, complete with a permanent low level pool, are the preferred method of stormwater detention, however, for small development parcels, where engineering studies have determined that wet detention ponds are not feasible or prone to algae growth, dry detention ponds or pipe-based, stormwater detention systems may be considered, but only if approved by the Village. - iii.
+Wet detention ponds, complete with a permanent low level pool, are the preferred method of detention ponds, when compared to other types of ponds such as dry ponds.
+This does not supersede point (I).
+However, for small development parcels, where engineering studies have determined that wet detention ponds are not feasible or prone to algae growth, dry detention ponds or pipe-based, stormwater detention systems may be considered, but only if approved by the Village. - iii.
 In general, wet detention pond designs should maximize habitat and structural complexity in order to fully utilize the benefits offered by the wet detention pond with adequate controls for beaver activity or other undesirable habitats resulting from simple wet detention pond designs.
 Aesthetics and multiple-use aspects should be emphasized throughout the design. - iv.
 All vegetation within the low level pool, pond and surrounding buffer shall be agreed with the Village prior to planting. - v.
 The surface area of the permanent low level pool should represent at least 1.0% of the total developed area.